CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload.md

 1. Log in to SD Connect.
 2. Select the correct CSC project in the top left corner.
 3. Click **Upload** in the top right corner.
 4. In the new window, name the destination folder for your files.
+5. Click **Select Files** to open a browser window and choose files for upload.
+If you want to upload folders, drag and drop them into the window.
+Click **Upload** to start automatic encryption and upload.
+6. Notification about the status of upload will appear and be visible until the upload is completed.
+Notification also includes a link to the destination folder.
+7. Once the upload is finished, the encrypted files are accessible for downloading and sharing via SD Connect or for analysis, editing or annotation via SD Desktop.

 !!! success "Folder names"